vuejs/docs/src/guide/essentials/watchers.md

 `watch` and `watchEffect` both allow us to reactively perform side effects.
 Their main difference is the way they track their reactive dependencies:

 - `watch` only tracks the explicitly watched source.
 It won't track anything accessed inside the callback.
-This allows us to have more control over what should trigger the callback.
+In addition, the callback only triggers when the source has actually changed. `watch` separates dependency tracking from the side effect, giving us more precise control over when the callback should fire.

-- `watchEffect`, on the other hand, automatically tracks every reactive property accessed during its synchronous execution.
+- `watchEffect`, on the other hand, combines dependency tracking and side effect into one phase.
+It automatically tracks every reactive property accessed during its synchronous execution.
 This is more convenient and typically results in terser code, but makes its reactive dependencies less explicit.

 </div>

-## Effect Flush Timing
+## Callback Flush Timing

 Every Vue component has an update function that updates the DOM when relevant state changes.
 This update function is also a watcher, created by Vue internally.